thecannawiki/cannawiki-js/src/wiki/Watering.md

 ISBN 13: 9781937866358</ref>.
 This technique of filtering removes almost all contaminants and other particles larger than 0.001 microns.
 In other words, this removes almost all nutrients from the water.
 RO water can be purchased or created using specialist hardware.

 ## Wet-Dry Cycle ##
 When growing in soil, the soil should be left to dry before watering.
-Allowing the soil to dry encourages roots to grow as they search for water and also reduces the chance of [[Diseases|root rot]].
+Allowing the soil to dry encourages roots to grow as they search for water and also reduces the chance of [root rot](Diseases).
 ## Water stakes ##
 [[File:WaterStake.jpg|thumb|282x282px]]
 A form of automatic watering that allows the plant to “drink” water through a straw.
 Ideal if you need to leave a plant unattended for a few days.